 Film type: Tragedy.

-Plot: Some guide of the present day presents his story of an extict volcano on which the trip is guided, and recounts the story of Euripides, who in myth wrote a final play in
+Plot: Some guide of the present day presents his story of an extict volcano on which the trip is guided, and recounts the story of Euripides, who in myth wrote a final play

-of his plays, Euripides is proclaimed by others, and knows himself, that he is the greatest tragedean of all time.
+his plays, Euripides is proclaimed by others, and knows himself, that he is the greatest tragedean of all time.
 Facing his own death, he declares himself a god, and despite

 The Return of the Living and The Absolution of The Dead

 The Terrible Destruction of the Shoah and the Aftermath of the Moon Landings

 1. Hitler as a child is strongly beaten by his father.